CLICS — Database of Cross-Linguistic Colexifications

 - CLICS is a database of automatically extracted, cross-linguistically occurring cases of colexification ("polysemies" in a broad sense).

-- For the database, form-meaning pairs taken from three different sources were combined, yielding a total of more than 1000 concepts translated into more than 200 languages covering more than 40 language families.
+- For the database, form-meaning pairs taken from fifteen different sources were combined, yielding a total of more than 1500 concepts translated into more than 1000 languages.

-- For details on the data and examples on what can be done with it, please check out the paper by List, Terhalle, and Urban (2013).
+- For details on the data and examples on what can be done with it, please check out the paper by List, Terhalle, and Urban (2013), and our more recent draft (accepted for publication with Linguistic Typology) by List et al. (2018).

-- If you want to check how far we are from the first official release, you can check out our GitHub repository.
+- If you want to check data and code, see our GitHub repository.

 - If you are interested in the visualisation techniques that are used on the CLICS website, you can check out the paper by